 In which areas of Los Angeles will you be directly working?

 - County of Los Angeles

-More than 10 million people in Los Angeles County breathe in harmful air pollution.
+Blue Sky LA addresses a startling statistic facing residents of Southern California: more than 10 million people in Los Angeles County breathe in harmful air pollution.
 Eighty-eight percent is from transportation-related sources.
-We know that exposure to ambient air pollution can lead to reduced lung function, respiratory infections, aggravated asthma, COPD, bronchitis, lung cancer, and kidney failure.
+Exposure to ambient air pollution can lead to reduced lung function, respiratory infections, aggravated asthma, COPD, bronchitis, lung cancer, and kidney failure.
 It has also been linked to decreased cognitive function, depression, anxiety, weaker bones, impacts on children in utero, decreased fertility in men, and premature death.

 Please explain how you will define and measure success for your project.

 BREATHE LA will define success by the number of volunteers we engage, the number of community-based educational programs we offer, and the amount of greenhouse gases we eliminate through our “citizen-driven” projects.
 We will measure this success through the following projected project outcomes for year one:

 - Engage 1,200 volunteers during year one through partnerships with community-based organizations.